brycewray/hugo-site/content/posts/2020/08/google-fonts-privacy.md

 When I contrasted this with what [Google says about Google Analytics](https://support.google.com/analytics/answer/6004245) .&nbsp;.&nbsp;.

-> Google Analytics mainly uses first-party cookies to report on visitor .&nbsp;.&nbsp;.&nbsp;interactions on Google Analytics customers' websites.
+> Google Analytics mainly uses first-party cookies to report on visitor .&nbsp;.&nbsp;.&nbsp;interactions on Google Analytics customers’ websites.
 Users may disable cookies or delete any individual cookie.

 .&nbsp;.&nbsp;. it seemed to me that Google was saying flatly it *did* track visitors with Google Analytics (duh), yet simultaneously saying---carefully, as giant corporations with armies of lawyers tend to do everything---that it *didn't* track visitors to websites using Google-served Google Fonts.